fastapi/fastapi/docs/en/docs/tutorial/testing.md

 !!! info
     Note that the `TestClient` receives data that can be converted to JSON, not Pydantic models.

-    If you have a Pydantic model in your test and you want to send its data to the application during testing, you can use the `jsonable_encoder` descibed in [JSON Compatible Encoder](encoder.md){.internal-link target=_blank}.
+    If you have a Pydantic model in your test and you want to send its data to the application during testing, you can use the `jsonable_encoder` described in [JSON Compatible Encoder](encoder.md){.internal-link target=_blank}.

 ## Run it